RoelN/FontJit/README.md

 }
 ```

-You can use the `LoadingState` constants in JavaScript:
+You can also use the `LoadingState` constants in JavaScript:

 ```javascript
 import { fontJit, LoadingState } from './fontjit.js'